 For example, let’s say you have created a city build manager mobile game.
-Certain characters around the city help you keep it in control: the mayor, the police officer, the accountant… a cool way to catch the user’s attention would be to write the Push Notifications as if their favorite characters were sending them.
+Certain characters around the city help you keep it in control: the mayor, the police officer, the accountant… a cool way to grab the user’s attention to use the user's favorite in-game character in your communication.
+Deliver your Push Notifications as if your characters were sending them.

 If your game asks your users a nickname, then use it!
 The same goes with their user level, their friends, the name of their favorite characters, the last feature they have used.
-Instead of sending them a generic message that will always be the same no matter what they’ve done, go with something more unique.
+Don't send them a generic message that will always be the same no matter what they’ve done.
+Go with something more unique.
 Make them feel acknowledged.

 Following with the previous city manager, a personalized push notification would be something like: “Hey [username], you can’t abandon your city for [var_days-since-last-play]!
 The [var_feature-most-used] is in flames and [var_top-character] went rogue!

-And this kind of personalization goes to other communication methods, such as In-App Messages, personalized offers, and any other way you reach your players.
+This kind of personalization goes to other communication methods.
+In-app messages, personalized offers, and any other way you reach your players' counts too.

 Align your Retention Strategy with your Monetization Model

-You want to retain your users for as long as possible, and for that, your monetization model must be aligned with your retention strategy.
+You want to retain your users for as long as possible.
+For that, your monetization model must be aligned with your retention strategy.